risi-kondor/ptens/python/docs/source/linmaps.rst

  Ptensor0(1,2,3):
  [ 9 12 15 ]

-In contrast, there are two distinct ways to map a 2'nd order Ptensor to a 0'th order Ptensor:
+In contrast, there are two linearly independent ways to map a 2'nd order Ptensor to a 0'th order Ptensor:
 :math:`B^1_{c}=\sum_i \sum_j A_{i,j,c}` and :math:`B^2_{c}=\sum_i A_{i,i,c}`.
-Therefore, when applied to a ``ptensor2``, ``linmaps0` doubles its number of channels:
+Consequently, when applied to a ``ptensor2``, ``linmaps0`` doubles its number of channels:

 ..
   The space of equivariant maps from a second order Ptensor to a zeroth order Ptensor is spanned by